slatedocs/slate/source/includes/_endpoint-tabbook.md

 ## Tab books

-The `tabbook` view of a multitable will generate an excel (.xlsx) workbook containing each variable in the dataset crosstabbed with a given multitable.
+The default `tabbook` view of a multitable will generate an excel (.xlsx) workbook containing each variable in the dataset crosstabbed with a given multitable.

 A POST request to `/datasets/{id}/multitables/{id}/tabbook/` will generate a download